 I found a disability pass I needed quite by accident, stumbling over the fact one even existed on a blog about Disney.
 This disabiity pass was Disney's best kept secret, not even mentioned on their official website!

 Apparently a few people had tried to abuse it so WDW just stopped advertising the fact a disability pass was even available!
 Not even their own park employees knew how to handle someone presenting them with a disability pass!
+Or even asking for one at Guest Services!

 I asked the young man at Guest Services for a disability pass, presenting 3 forms of proof of my disability, including a letter from my doctor.